 What we like: Buttery soft and stretchy fabric; highly protective feature set.

-What we don’t: Some might want a thinner, looser-fitting, or better ventilated shirt.
+What we don’t: Some might want a thinner, looser-fitting, or better-ventilated shirt.

 Selecting our top pick is never easy, but Mountain Hardwear’s Crater Lake Hoody puts it all together with a class-leading combination of value, performance, and style.
-Next to the price (very reasonable at just $65), our favorite thing about the Crater Lake is the fabric, which is buttery soft and extremely comfortable next to skin.
+Next to the price (very reasonable at just $70), our favorite thing about the Crater Lake is the fabric, which is buttery soft and extremely comfortable against the skin.
 And although it fits fairly snugly (particularly around our arms), the polyester and elastane blend has a just-right amount of stretch and offers a cooling effect that we just can’t get enough of.
 Tack on a helmet-compatible hood, thumb loops, and unique men’s and women’s styles, and the Crater Lake was an obvious choice for our favorite sun hoody of the year.

 Best Budget Sun Shirt